gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Including files like this on your runtime classpath can cause tasks like the `test` task to never be up-to-date or cause build cache misses since every build can have a different build cache key.

-It is now possible to tell Gradle about these files by configuring a project level [resource normalization strategy](userguide/more_about_tasks.html#sec:custom_resource_normalization):
+It is now possible to tell Gradle about these files by configuring project level [input normalization](userguide/more_about_tasks.html#sec:configure_input_normalization):

     normalization {
         runtimeClasspath {